brpo01/k8s-cluster-from-ground-up/k8s-proj21-docs.md

 ```

 - Refresh the web page – You will see that the content you saved in the container is no longer there.
 That is because Pods do not store data when they are being recreated – that is why they are called ephemeral or stateless.
 (But not to worry, we will address this with persistent volumes in the next project)

+Storage is a critical part of running containers, and Kubernetes offers some powerful primitives for managing it.
+Dynamic volume provisioning, a feature unique to Kubernetes, which allows storage volumes to be created on-demand.
+Without dynamic provisioning, DevOps engineers must manually make calls to the cloud or storage provider to create new storage volumes, and then create PersistentVolume objects to represent them in Kubernetes.
+The dynamic provisioning feature eliminates the need for DevOps to pre-provision storage.
+Instead, it automatically provisions storage when it is requested by users.

+To make the data persist in case of a Pod’s failure, you will need to configure the Pod to use following objects:

+- Persistent Volume or pv – is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+- Persistent Volume Claim or pvc.
+Persistent Volume Claim is simply a request for storage, hence the "claim" in its name.
+But where is it requesting this storage from?..

+In the next project,

+1. You will use Terraform to create a Kubernetes EKS cluster in AWS, and begin to use some powerful features such as PV, PVCs, ConfigMaps.
+2. You will also be introduced to packaging Kubernetes manifests using Helm
+3. Experience Dynamic provisioning of volumes to make your Pods stateful, using Kubernetes Statefulset
+4. Deploying applications into Kubernetes using Helm Charts

+Keep it up!